coreinfrastructure/best-practices-badge/doc/security.md

           Most of the rest of this document describes the measures we take to prevent turning unintentional mistakes into exposures of this data.
+        - We encrypt email addresses, to provide protection for data at rest, and never provide the keys to the database system (so someone who can only see what the database handles, or can get a copy of it, will not see sensitive data including raw passwords and unencrypted email addresses).
+          As discussed further in the section on "Encrypted email addresses", we encrypt the email addresses using AES with 256-bit keys in GCM mode ('aes-256-gcm').
+We also hash the email addresses, so they can be indexed, using the hashed key algorithm PBKDF2-HMAC-SHA256.
+          These are strong, well-tested algorithms.
+        - For each user account we store some other data.
+          Some we present to the public, such as creation and edit times.
+          We do not present the preferred locale to the public, under the theory that we don't know of a reason someone else would have a legitimate reason to know that.
+          However, this is not sensitive data and it is certainly not identifying information, so we would not consider it a breach if someone else got the "preferred locale" information.
         - HTTPS is used to encrypt all communications between users and the application; this protects the confidentiality of all data in motion.